-- In the case of credit institutions that have their registered seat in Hungary, the remuneration policy shall be comprehensively applied in respect of level 1 and level 2 managers. - In the case of the foreign subsidiaries, the performance-based components of compensation specified in the remuneration policy shall be applied - observing any limitations under national statutory provisions - with the proviso that in the case of subsidiaries outside of the European Union, the principle of proportionality shall be observed in the payment process for performance-based remuneration. - In the case of Investment Fund Management Companies and Financial Enterprises, the remuneration policy will be applied using the principle of proportionality, with the proviso that in the case of companies operating within EU member states the payment of performance-based remuneration will be deferred. - In the case of the Auxiliary Enterprises in view of the nature of their activities the vehicles of remuneration are determined in the form of a basic salary and a bonus.
+- In the case of credit institutions that have their registered seat in Hungary, the remuneration policy shall be comprehensively applied in respect of level 1 and level 2 managers. - In the case of the foreign subsidiary banks, the performance-based components of compensation specified in the remuneration policy shall be applied observing any limitations under national statutory provisions with the proviso that in the case of subsidiaries outside of the European Union, the principle of proportionality shall be observed in the payment process for performance-based remuneration. - In the case of Investment Fund Management Companies and Financial Enterprises, the remuneration policy is applied proportionally. - In the case of the Auxiliary enterprises in view of the nature of their activity the remuneration is determined in the form of a basic salary plus a premium.

-4. The ratio of fixed and variable remuneration
+4. The ratio of basic remuneration and performance-based remuneration